Jamil14-sas/windowshotspotbypasser/README.md

 ## Features

+- Change the hop limit to '65' (meant for bypass HOTSPOT)
 - Shows IPv4 and IPv6 global network settings.
 - Shows IP interface information.
 - Shows whether IPv6 is enabled on network adapters.